marketingparadise/pedido-minimo-para-woocommerce/readme.txt

 3. Notice on the checkout page if the minimum is not met.

 == Changelog ==

+= 1.0.5 - 2025-12-05 =
+* New: Added option to customize the message shown to the user.

 = 1.0.4 - 2025-10-07 =
 * New: Added option to take coupon discounts into account.